maclandrol/mangaUpdater/README.md

 mangaUpdater
 ============

-### Automatic manga downloader and updater.
+### Automatic manga downloader and updater using the [mangaeden api](http://www.mangaeden.com/api/).
 Use the updater with a crontab for better result.

 1. #### What can it do ?